 Security Matters 's shares were split on a 1:5 basis on 6 December 2004.
 So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Security Matters shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Security Matters shares which in turn could have impacted Security Matters 's share price.

 Security Matters share price volatility

 Over the last 12 months, Security Matters 's shares have ranged in value from as little as $0.085 up to $0.38.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Security Matters 's is 0.6815.
 This would suggest that Security Matters 's shares are less volatile than average (for this exchange).

 Security Matters overview

 Security Matters Limited engages in the development and commercialization of track and trace technologies for various industries in Australia.
-The company owns and commercializes technology to permanently and irrevocably mark various objects either solid, liquid, or gas allowing identification, proof of authenticity, tracking supply chain movements, quality assurance, and enables sustainability.
+The company owns and commercializes technology to mark various objects, such as solid, liquid, or gas allowing identification, circularity, proof of authenticity, tracking supply chain movements, and quality assurance.
 Its technology comprises a chemical-based hidden barcode system, as well as a reader to identify these codes; and a blockchain record to store and protect ownership data.
 The company serves brand owners and manufacturers.
 Security Matters Limited was incorporated in 2018 and is based in Melbourne, Australia.

 Frequently asked questions